stjepangolemac/splotch/content/blog/migration-from-medium-to-gatsby/index.md

 ---
-title: Migration from Medium to Gatsby
+title: How I migrated my blog from Medium to Gatsby
 date: "2019-03-12T22:31:28+0000"
-description: Write description
+description: It was fun, easy, and fullfiling ()
 cover: "./cover.jpg"
 coverAlt: cathedral ceiling
 ---